MinishLab/minishlab.github.io/_posts/2025-01-12-semhash-blogpost.md

 While deduplication sounds like something that can only benefit LLM training, it can also be really beneficial to check small datasets for overlap: having even approximate overlap between train and test leads to performance overestimation, and having approximate duplicates in train leads to wasted compute, overestimation of feature importance, and a potential host of other issues.

 Additionally, deduplication techniques can also be used to give you a bird's eye view of larger datasets: checking approximate duplicates using `semhash` takes (milli)seconds, and allows you to see which items from your dataset look alike.
 If these make sense: great!
-If these don't make sense... also great!
+If there are no duplicates... also great!
 Everything is better than training on incorrect data.

 # How can I use deduplication?